bp4mc2/bp4mc2.github.io/iri-minting/index.md

 http://bag.basisregistraties.overheid.nl/def/bag#Pand
 ```

-### B. http IRI's for identifing things that should be directly referenceable on the web
+### 2.2. http IRI's for identifing things that should be directly referenceable on the web

 For resources that should have retrievable information on the web, use http IRIs.
 Don't use https, as we are minting **identifiers** and not http endpoints.
 Use IRI's in case of internationalization.